We currently offer Kindergarten through 8th grade.

 The maximum class size K-3rd is 12 students.
 The maximum class size 4-8 is 20 students.
 We have a full time assistant teacher in second grade.

-We begin accepting new student applications in February for the next school year.
-Application packets are normally available by mid-January.
+We begin accepting new student applications in March for the next school year.
+Application packets are normally available by the end of February.